dustinspecker/deku-prop-types/readme.md

 Counter.propTypes = {
   count(props, propName) {
     if (props[propName] < 10) {
-      throw new Error('count must be less than 10')
+      return new Error('count must be less than 10')
     }

+    return null
   }
 }